Marcel Hirscher makes Olympic history with second gold

 And he's not done.
 Hirscher will line up as favorite for the slalom Thursday -- he's already won six slaloms this season.

-For Kristoffersen it was yet another runner-up spot behind Hirscher -- the Sochi slalom bronze medalist has finished second eight times this season.
+For Kristoffersen it was yet another runner-up spot -- the Sochi slalom bronze medalist has finished second eight times this season, six of those behind Hirscher.

 France's Alexis Pinturault finished third for a second medal of the Games after winning silver in the combined.